Feel Better Direct From Your

-The NHS Pharmacy First Service is a new national initiative that allows trained pharmacists to provide clinical consultations and, where appropriate, supply medication for seven common health conditions.
+The Pharmacy First service is a new national NHS initiative that allows trained pharmacists to provide clinical consultations and, where appropriate, supply medication for seven common health conditions.
+If you are looking for a pharmacy first service near me, Imaan Healthcare offers walk-in and online access at nearly 70 locations across the UK.

-At Imaan Healthcare, this service is delivered in private consultation rooms by NHS-trained pharmacists who follow strict national guidelines.
+At Imaan Healthcare, this service is delivered in private consultation rooms by NHS-trained pharmacists who follow strict national guidelines and pharmacy first clinical pathways.

 All consultations are documented and shared with your GP to ensure continuity of care.
 Medication is only supplied when it is clinically appropriate and aligns with NHS guidelines.